-In March 2018, as part of the State government's 'Rockin' the Laneways' funding program, local artist and AC/DC Lane regular mural painter @mike.makatron created a larger than life metal, plaster, and concrete sculpture of AC/DC former lead singer Bon Scott.
-The sculpture portrays Bon busting out of the brickwork and pays tribute to both the band and the music industry in general.
+In March 2018, as part of the State government's 'Rockin' the Laneways' funding program, local artist and AC/DC Lane regular mural painter @mike.makatron created a larger-than-life metal, plaster, and concrete sculpture of AC/DC former lead singer Bon Scott.
+The sculpture portrays Bon busting out of the brickwork and pays tribute to the band and the music industry.

 Have you really been on a street art tour in Melbourne if you have not taken a selfie in front of the sticker windows in AC/DC Lane?